quasarframework/quasar/docs/src/pages/quasar-cli-vite/quasar-config-js.md

 ### eslint

 You will need the linting files already installed.
-If you don't know which those are, scaffold a new Quasar project folder (`yarn create quasar` or `npm init quasar` or `pnpm create quasar`) and pick "Linting" when asked about it.
+If you don't know which those are, scaffold a new Quasar project folder (`yarn create quasar` or `npm init quasar` or the experimental `pnpm create quasar`) and pick "Linting" when asked about it.

 ```js
 /** Options with which Quasar CLI will use ESLint */